 While normally I’m a HUGE gift card fan, they can be problematic in the labor room.
 You may have several nurses, you may have a lot of staff that were very helpful.
 Often smaller gifts can be better as you can appreciate each one.

-However, I have seen patients who had a specific nurse that really helped them come back with a gift card after birth (and often our manager has looked the other way)…. so, that’s something to think about if you really want to tell someone specific thanks for their hard work afterwards.
+However, I have seen patients who had a specific nurse that really helped them come back with a gift card after birth (and often our manager has looked the other way)…. so, that’s something to think about if you really want to tell someone specific thanks for their hard work and help afterwards.
+Just keep in mind they may refuse it do to hospital policy.

-As an average guess I would think 2-3 L&D nurses and 4-6 couplet, or mother baby nurses (that can really vary if they are on the schedule multiple days).
+As an average guess I would think 2-3 labor delivery nurses and 4-6 postpartum, or mother baby nurses (that can really vary if they are on the schedule multiple days).
 However, it really depends on how long you are in labor and how busy the hospital is at the time of delivery.
-Sometimes I am with patients the full 12 hours, and sometimes I jump around and you get a lot of us.
+Sometimes I am with patients the full 12 hours, and sometimes I end up moving around and you get a lot of us.

-Also, if your baby goes into the NICU you’ll have a neonatal nurse to consider (you can see how this can be a bit of an issue).
+Also, if your baby goes into the nursery you’ll have a NICU nurse to consider (you can see how this can be a bit of an issue).

 Also, remember that after you have your baby, that unit (called mother/baby, couplet care, or postpartum) is often staffed with different nurses.